 How to obtain the Italian Permesso di Soggiorno or “Permit to Stay,” for Non-European Union citizens.
-If you are from outside the EU and studying for a period longer than 90 days, after you have applied for and obtained your student visa in your home country, you have to request a permesso di soggiorno Italy, within 8 days of your arrival in Florence.
+If you are from outside the EU and studying for a period longer than 90 days, after you have applied for and obtained your student visa in your home country, you have to request a permesso di soggiorno Italy, within 8 days of your arrival in Italy.
 It declares your legal presence to the Questura (Police Headquarters).

 Below we have included all the necessary steps and information you will have to know for an italian permesso di soggiorno including the permesso di soggiorno photo size and all of the permesso di soggiorno documents that you will need.